Domitila Chúngara: Housewives' Committee

-In 1961, seventy women organized the Housewives’ Committee in the tin mine Siglo XX.
+In 1961, seventy women organized the Housewives' Committee in the tin mine Siglo XX.
 They were the wives of miners who had demanded higher wages and been subsequently imprisoned in La Paz, about 200 miles from Siglo XX.
-One by one, these women went to La Paz to find their husbands and one by one, they returned demoralized.
-They decided go together to La Paz and though they were confronted by the barzolas of the Revolutionary Nationalist Movement, their husbands’ demands were met after the women staged a ten-day hunger strike.
-It was then that they created the Housewives’ Committee.
+One by one, these women went to La Paz to find their husbands, and, one by one, they returned demoralized.
+They decided go together to La Paz, and though they were confronted by the barzolas of the Revolutionary Nationalist Movement, their husbands' demands were met after the women staged a ten-day hunger strike.
+It was then that they created the Housewives' Committee.
 It was organized like a union and concerned little with Western feminism, though men were still initially hesitant to accept female leadership.

-Domitila Barrios de Chungara would join the committee in 1963, leaving a community of Jehovah’s Witnesses, which denounced the committee as a work of Satan.
+Domitila Barrios de Chungara would join the committee in 1963, leaving a community of Jehovah's Witnesses, which denounced the committee as a work of Satan.
 In 1964, General René Barrientos came to power in Bolivia.
-Barrientos issued a wage reduction, claiming the Corporación Minera de Bolivia (COMIBOL), the second largest tin enterprise in the world, was bankrupt and everyone, including the army, would have to give up some of his or her wages.
-In May 1965, The Housewives’ Committee issued a manifesto in protest.
-The leader of the Housewives’ Committee, Líchen Oquendo was arrested and the husbands of the wives of the Housewives’ Committee deported.
+Barrientos issued a wage reduction, claiming the Corporación Minera de Bolivia (COMIBOL), the second-largest tin enterprise in the world, was bankrupt and everyone, including the army, would have to give up some of his or her wages.
+In May 1965, the Housewives' Committee issued a manifesto in protest.
+The leader of the Housewives' Committee, Líchen Oquendo, was arrested, and the husbands of the wives of the Housewives' Committee were deported.
 Líchen Oquendo would be replaced by Norberta de Aguilar, wife of an old company worker.

-Through the Housewives’ Committee, Domitila would organize the Committee of the Unemployed, representing women willing to work at the rock pile.
-These women would unknowingly be signed over to the leadership of government agent, but Domitila would ensure their severance pay and established a co-op between the workers and the government.
+Through the Housewives' Committee, Domitila would organize the Committee of the Unemployed, representing women willing to work at the rock pile.
+These women would unknowingly be signed over to the leadership of a government agent, but Domitila would ensure their severance pay and established a co-op between the workers and the government.